Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Problem setup

 \section{Problem setup}

-We assume that we observe a \textit{small} collection of $n$ independent and identically distributed \textit{labeled} samples $\left\{\data_i^L = (X_i, Y_i)\right\}_{i=1}^n$ , where $X_i\in\RR^p$ is a $p$-dimensional vector of covariates and $Y_i\in\RR^k$ is a $k$-dimensional outcome.
-We let $\data^L = (X,Y)$ denote an independent copy of $\data_i^L = (X_i,Y_i)$ .
-We also assume to have access to a further \textit{large} collection of $N$ \textit{unlabeled} data samples $\left\{\data_i^U = (X_i) \right\}_{i=1}^N$.
-As before, we let $\data^U = (X)$ denote an independent copy of $\data_i^U = (X_i)$.
+We assume that we observe a \textit{small} collection of $n$ independent and identically distributed \textit{labeled} samples $\left\{(X_i, Y_i)\right\}_{i=1}^n$ , where $X_i\in\RR^p$ is a $p$-dimensional vector of covariates and $Y_i\in\RR^k$ is a $k$-dimensional outcome.
+We let $(X,Y)$ denote an independent copy of $(X_i,Y_i)$ .
+We also assume to have access to a further \textit{large} collection of $N$ \textit{unlabeled} data samples $\left\{X_i \right\}_{i=1}^N$.
+As before, we let $X$ denote an independent copy of $X_i$.
 Following traditional nomenclature from semiparametric statistics literature, we recast our problem in a missing data framework.
-We denote the \textit{observed data} as $\left\{ \data_i =(X_i,R_i,R_iY_i) \right\}_{i=1}^{n+N}$, where $R_i$ is a binary indicator that indicates whether observation $\data_i$ is labeled ($R_i=1$), or unlabeled ($R_i=0$).
-We let $\data = (X,R,RY)$ denote an independent copy of $\data_i = (X_i,R_i,R_iY_i)$.
+We denote the \textit{observed data} as $\left\{ \data_i =(X_i,R_{i},R_{i}Y_i) \right\}_{i=1}^{n+N}$, where $R_{i}$ is a binary indicator that indicates whether observation $\data_i$ is labeled ($R_{i}=1$), or unlabeled ($R_{i}=0$).
+We let $\data = (X,R,RY)$ denote an independent copy of $\data_i = (X_i,R_{i},R_{i}Y_i)$.
 We denote the data-generating distribution as $\jPtarget\in\mathcal{P}$, where $\mathcal{P}$ is the set of distributions induced by a nonparametric model, and thus we write $\data\sim\jPtarget$.
 For theoretical convenience, we also define the \textit{full data} $\data^F = (X,Y)$, that is, the data that we would observe if there were no missingness mechanisms in place.

 The potential discrepancy between the labeled and unlabeled datasets due to \textit{distribution shift} naturally leads us to adopt a \textit{missing at random} (MAR) labeling mechanism.
 Moreover, a distinctive aspect of our setting is that the proportion of labeled data $n$ may become asymptotically negligible compared to the volume of unlabeled data $N$.
 Specifically, we consider the extreme regime in which $\lim_{n,N\to\infty} n / (n+N) = 0$.
 This scenario effectively violates the standard assumption of \textit{positivity}, typically required in classical missing data analyses, where the ratio $n / (n+N)$ is always bounded away from zero.
-We formally state these assumptions below.
+By defining the \textit{propensity score} as $\pitarget(x) = \PP{R=1\mid X=x}$, we can formally state these assumptions below.